Blog

 • [ ] Asked for proof of Registro de Arrendamientos registration

-The cost of an attorney reviewing your lease is typically $100-$200.
+Our standard attorney consultation rate for real estate and contract matters is $70/hour.
 The cost of signing a bad lease can be thousands of dollars and months of stress.
 We have seen it enough times to know that prevention is always cheaper.

 For a full overview of Ecuador's tenant protections, rent ceilings, eviction rules, and market pricing, see our apartment rental guide for expats.